What is claudex?

 - Export a past session as Markdown or JSON.

-If you've never run claude locally, there's nothing for claudex to read — ~/.claude/projects/ will be empty.
+If you've never run any of the supported agents locally, there's nothing for claudex to read — the provider directories will be empty.

 What it isn't